 Does glycolic acid help with acne?

 Absolutely.
 In fact, this one of the better-known uses for the acid.
 “Glycolic acid is very helpful as an adjuvant acne treatment and also for some hyperpigmentation disorders,” says Dr. Ross.
-Dr. Nichols explains that the acid also contains phytic acid, which aids in skin clarity and brightness.
+Dr. Nichols explains that the ingredient also contains phytic acid, which aids in skin clarity and brightness.

-What percentage should we look for?
+What concentration of glycolic acid should we look for?

 Another guideline: “Those with very dark skin tones should not use concentrated formulas,” he says.
 The good news: there are so many options available at different concentrations (we’ll get to that later).
 These percentages can be found at the top of your skin-care products.